 They were delicious again.
 A little less chewy and just a minute better.

-The next time I make brownies, what do you think I’m going to do?
+The next time I make brownies, what do you think I will do?

 That’s right.
 I’ll set the oven for 24 minutes.

-I do the same when I’m mixing, except instead of minutes, I do dBs.
+I do the same when I start mixing, except instead of minutes, I do dBs.

 Then I move on up the mix.
 I find a good general balance and then massage everything together one dB at a time.

-Spend a little extra time on balancing your faders, and maybe you won’t need to spend so much time with the rest of your mix.
+Spend a little extra time balancing your faders; maybe you won’t need to spend so much time with the rest of your mix.